 It’s time to align all these stakeholders and chalk out a strategy to meet the needs of the changing workplace.
 Start with pre-joining rituals: give your would-be employees interactive self-learning modules to understand the history & vision of the company to ensure they culturally fit into the new family!

-Give them virtual onboarding, where engaging & interactive audio video training sessions and initial employee orientations are conducted virtually from far-off geographically dispersed location.
+Give them virtual onboarding, where engaging & interactive audio-video training sessions and initial employee orientations are conducted virtually from the far-off geographically dispersed locations.

 The first 90 days should actually be quite an adventure!
 These are the experiences we are talking about.

-We are talking about daily upskilling and cross-skilling to offset the volatile marketplace and skyrocketing employee performance by setting new milestones in the process.
+We are talking about effective onboarding to offset the volatile marketplace and daily upskilling for skyrocketing employee performance by setting new milestones in the process.

 Constantly assess employee performance and based on identified skill gaps, create personalized learning journeys.
 The learning content can come through both in-house knowledge repositories as well as MOOCs.